-The Uniform Act superseded statutes that provided for the permanent escheat of abandoned property.
+2. Abandoned property should permanently escheat after it has been held by the state for a reasonable period of time and after proper notice and opportunity to claim the property has been given to the owner.
+The existing California statute superseded statutes that provided for the permanent escheat of abandoned property.
 The superseded statutes provided that after a requisite period of time and due notice to the owner, the title to the abandoned property vested absolutely in the state and the owner's claim was forever barred.
-The Uniform Act does not provide for such permanent escheat.
-Under the Uniform Act the Controller may never close his books upon the property delivered to him under its terms.
-The owner or his descendants or successors have a perpetual right to claim the property.
-The Commission recommends that the act be revised to provide again for the permanent escheat of abandoned property after proper notice and opportunity to claim the property has been given to the owner of the property.
+The existing statute does not provide for the permanent escheat of property delivered to the State Controller under its terms.
+As a result, since the owner or his descendants or successors have a perpetual right to claim the property, the Controller may never close his books upon such property.